 What do you get when you start home support services?

 If you have been assessed and you are eligible for home support services, you have rights under the Code of Health and Disability Consumers’ Rights 1996 (the Code of Rights).
 Some forms of home support may not be covered by the Code of Rights, for example, housework such as cleaning.
-For more information see the Health and Disability Commissioner website.
+For more information see: Your rights - Health and Disability Commissioner website.

 When your home support service starts, you will receive an information package from the organisation that is providing your home support service.
 The information package will include contact details for the home support organisation, information about the services that the organisation can provide and how you can raise a concern or make a complaint.